EKA Mobility

 EKA Mobility is an Indian electric vehicle manufacturer headquartered in Pune, Maharashtra.

-The company was founded in 2019 as a subsidiary of Pinnacle Industries, a leading automotive components manufacturer.
+The company was founded in 2019 as a subsidiary of Pinnacle Industries, an automotive components manufacturer.

 EKA Mobility specializes in the production of electric buses and electric small commercial vehicles.

 History

 Pinnacle Mobility Solutions Private Limited was incorporated on 2 July 2019 as a non-government company and is registered under the Registrar of Companies, Pune.
-It operates as a subsidiary of Pinnacle Industries, a prominent company specializing in automotive seating, interiors, and specialty vehicles.
+It operates as a subsidiary of Pinnacle Industries.

 EKA was launched by Pinnacle Industries to cater to the growing demand for electric mobility solutions.

 Operations and products

 EKA Mobility specializes in the production of electric buses and small commercial vehicles.
-The brand is part of Pinnacle Industries' broader effort to diversify into the electric vehicle market.

-EKA has also collaborated with the Dutch conglomerate VDL Group, a global leader in the manufacture of electric buses, trucks, and coaches.
+EKA has also collaborated with the Dutch conglomerate VDL Group.

-Key initiatives

-EKA Mobility is one of the 20 companies approved under the Central Government's Production-Linked Incentive (PLI) scheme, which seeks to boost domestic manufacturing of advanced automotive technology products.
-In partnership with Skyline Motors, EKA has deployed electric buses in the state of Uttarakhand.

 Investments

 In 2023, Japan's Mitsui & Co. invested Rs 600 crore in EKA Mobility to support its electric vehicle expansion plans.
-This was Mitsui's second investment into the company, signaling continued interest in its growth potential.
+This was Mitsui's second investment into the company.

 Leadership

 EKA Mobility is led by Sudhir Mehta, the chairman and managing director of Pinnacle Industries.
-Additionally, Mr. Lakshminarayan, Chairman of TVS Automotive Systems Limited, and Ms. Rashmi Urdhwareshe, former director of ARAI, are members of the advisory board, bringing decades of experience in the automotive and electric vehicle sectors.
+Additionally, Lakshminarayan, Chairman of TVS Automotive Systems Limited, and Rashmi Urdhwareshe, former director of ARAI, are members of the advisory board.